SRIKKANTH/AzureVMCreation/Logs/ReadME.txt

-Make sure all the logs get into this directory.
+Make sure all the logs get into this directory..